PreferredAI/cornac/docs/source/user/quickstart.rst

 - ``user_based=True`` to evaluate the model on an individual user basis.
-  This means that the average performance of each user will be calculated and averaged across users to get the final result.
+  This means that the average performance of each user will be calculated and averaged across users to get the final result (users are weighted equally).

-  This is opposed to evaluating based on all users by setting ``user_based=false``.
+  This is opposed to evaluating based on all ratings by setting ``user_based=false``.

 .. dropdown:: View codes at this point